Independent living, Assisted living, Group Homes, Skilled Nursing care and Memory care

 Independent living communities are excellent options for many people that can be relatively independent in an apartment or cottage.
 They offer maintenance free living with many options to socialize with other independent seniors.
 There are generally many activities available and in many cases there are transportation services for those who no longer drive.

-There are two different types of assisted living options to consider:
+There are several different types of assisted living options to consider: